Putin, after Kazakh unrest, says Russian-led bloc will stymie any coups | Law-Order

 - Russian Federation

-President Vladimir Putin said on Monday that unrest in Kazakhstan had been exploited by destructive internal and external forces, and that the Russian-led CSTO military alliance would not allow other forces to destalibilise them.
+Russian President Vladimir Putin on Monday blamed Kazakhstan's violent unrest on destructive internal and external forces, and said the Russian-led CSTO military alliance would not allow its member governments to be toppled in ex-Soviet "colour revolutions".

-He said the deployment of CSTO troops had prevented armed groups from undermining the basis of power in Kazakhstan and that they would be withdrawn once their mission was complete.
+He told an online meeting of the leaders of the Russian-led Collective Security Treaty Organisation by video link that the deployment of CSTO troops had prevented armed groups from undermining the basis of power in Kazakhstan.
+"Of course, we understand the events in Kazakhstan are not the first and far from the last attempt to interfere in the internal affairs of our states from the outside," Putin said.

-The events were not the first and would not be the last attempt to meddle in the region, he said, and the CSTO would not allow "colour revolutions" to take place, a reference to several revolutions in ex-Soviet countries over the last two decades.
+Thousands of people were detained and some public buildings were torched during mass anti-government protests last week.
+"The measures taken by the CSTO have clearly shown we will not allow the situation to be rocked at home and will not allow so-called 'colour revolutions' to take place," he said, referring to several popular ex-Soviet uprisings in the last two decades.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)